lois-dowell/dbaesencryption-hotfix-php-8.1/README.md

 ]
 ```

-## Add BaseUser class for fixed problem of authenticable model problem
+## 6.Add BaseUser class for fixed problem of authenticable model problem
 Create BaseUser class in app/BaseUser.php for fixed problem of authenticable model problem
 Extends BaseUser class in your Authenticatable model.